 Be prepared before the lights go out

-Most power outages will be over almost as soon as they begin, but some can last much longer – up to days or even weeks.
-Power outages are often caused by freezing rain, sleet storms and/or high winds which damage power lines and equipment.
-Cold snaps or heat waves can also overload the electric power system.
+Most power outages will be over almost as soon as they begin, but some can last much longer.
+Power outages are often caused by freezing rain, sleet storms and/or high winds which damage our power lines and equipment.
+Cold snaps or heat waves can also overload our electric power system.

 During a power outage, you may be left without heating/air conditioning, lighting, hot water, or even running water.
 If you only have a cordless phone, you will also be left without phone service.
 If you do not have a battery-powered or crank radio, you may have no way of monitoring news broadcasts.
 In other words, you could be facing major challenges.

 You can greatly lessen the impact of a power outage by taking the time to prepare in advance.
 You and your family should be prepared to cope on your own during a power outage for at least 72 hours.

 People with disabilities or others requiring assistance

 Consider how you may be affected in a power outage, including: